mentatbear/community_corps/ethics.md

 A person is something more.
 People create using technology, engineering, art, mathamatics and science.
 Things that wouldn't exist otherwise.

 Almost like the hands of something more.
 A higher conciousness, divine.
 We can't e the smartest conciousness in the Universe.

+I want peace,
+so I must make war.

+War on need;
+and end to poverty.

+War on hate;
+I will forgive.
+I will forget the hurts of the past not it's lessons.

+War on violence;
+I will protect the innocent,
+starting with me.

+War on greed.
+I can only use so much
+I have enough for now.
+Needs are few
+but wants are infiniate.

+I can always want more,
+so I choose just a few.

+Have one or two or even a few, but do you really need so many?
+At least by yourself.

+Sharing what I have makes us both grow.
+I want to live and thrive, together.

+One is great,
+a couple even better